 And while Summer shipping is the WORST for this, it can also happen if wherever you keep your body butters has a lot of variation in temperature.

 However, it’s important to know that there’s nothing wrong with these gritty, grainy crystals— they’re a totally natural reaction.
 They’re just the natural fatty acids in butters that like to stick together.
 But when they get crystalized—that gritty texture is downright annoying to rub on your skin.

 So, how do you fix it?

-If you're using a truly natural body butter (like ours), then it's a quick and easy method of re-melting and letting it solidify quickly in your fridge.
+If you’re using a truly natural body butter, then it’s a quick and easy method of re-melting and letting it solidify quickly in your fridge.

 However, if it’s not our product… first, look at the ingredients.
 If it anything on the label indicates it contains water, or a hydrosol, or glycerin, toss it.
 Water-based ingredients in some products will not return to their original creamy state, and a gritty texture in those products means it’s gone bad.

 So let’s get into it!

 4 STEPS TO FIX YOUR GRITTY BODY BUTTER OR BALM

 To fix your natural butter or balm, you’ll need: